On physical measures of multi-singular hyperbolic vector fields: Fundamental properties of multi-singular hyperbolicity

 An ergodic measure $\mu$ is \emph{SRB} if it has at least one positive Lyapunov exponent and ${\rm h}_\mu(\varphi_1)=\sum\lambda^+(\mu)$.
 A general invariant measure is SRB if almost all its ergodic components are SRB.

-Ledrappier and Young have shown~\cite[Theorem A]{LY} that the notion of SRB measure is equivalent to another one, more geometric, which is usually taken as the definition of SRB measure.
+Ledrappier and Young have shown~\cite[Theorem A]{LY} that the above definition of an SRB measure is equivalent to another one, which is defined more geometrically and is usually taken as the definition of an SRB measure.
 Here we state the version for vector fields.

 \begin{Theorem} Let $X$ be a $C^2$ vector field and $\mu$ be an ergodic measure exhibiting positive Lyapunov exponents.
 Then $\mu$ is SRB if and only if $\mu$ admits positive Lyapunov exponents and the conditional measures of $\mu$ along Pesin unstable manifolds are absolutely continuous with respect to Lebesgue measure. \end{Theorem}